geanders/hurricaneexposure/README.md

 from an alternate source.
 By default, this function uses wind estimates for each county from a wind model (see the vignettes for the `stormwindmodel` package for much more detail on this modeling process).
-However, you can also pull estimates based on the wind radii from the Extended Best Tracks dataset by using the option `wind_source = "ext_tracks"`.
+However, you can also pull estimates based on the wind radii from HURDAT2 by using the option `wind_source = "ext_tracks"`.
 See the help file for the `ext_tracks_wind` dataset that comes with `hurricaneexposuredata` for more details on this data source and how the county-specific exposures were determined from the data source for use in the `county_wind` function.
 It is important to note that this data results in wind estimates with breaks at 34 knots, 50 knots, and 64 knots, rather than continuous estimates.
 This means that a sustained wind estimate from this data source of 17.4896 m / s (34 knots) is estimating that the county had maximum wind speeds of 34 knots or higher during the storm, but not as high as 50 knots.
 Further, the `dur_sust` value when using this data source is based on number of minutes with winds at or above 34 knots (rather than the 20 m / s value used for durations for the modeled wind data).
-Gust durations can not be determined using this Extended Best Tracks dataset.
+Gust durations can not be determined using the HURDAT2 wind radii.

-The Extended Best Tracks wind radii dataset is more tied to observations during a specific storm than the modeled data.
+The HURDAT2 wind radii are to observations during a specific storm than the modeled data.
 In certain cases, especially storms in extratropical transition, this dataset might be preferable to the modeled wind speeds, even though it provides less continuous estimates.
 This source of wind data can be specified using the `wind_source` option in the `county_wind` function.
-For example, to generate a list of all storms in Orleans Parish with maximum sustained winds of 34 knots or more based on the Extended Best Tracks wind radii, you can run:
+For example, to generate a list of all storms in Orleans Parish with maximum sustained winds of 34 knots or more based on the HURDAT2 wind radii, you can run:

 ``` r
 county_wind(counties = "12086", start_year = 1988, end_year = 2015,